LeonKaczor/Cpp-Chess-Engine/README.md

 # C++ Chess Engine

 A custom-built chess engine written from scratch in C++.
-This project served as a platform for exploring bit-array-based board representation, move generation, and basic chess AI algorithms—the Negamax algorithm.
+This project served as a platform for exploring bit-array-based board representation, move generation, and basic chess AI algorithms: the Negamax algorithm.
 Additionally, the program includes a simple, interactive graphical interface built in SFML.

 <div align="center">